danriedl/engular/adev/src/content/tools/cli/aot-compiler.md

 <docs-code language="json">

-"angularCompilerOptions": {
+"engularCompilerOptions": {
   &hellip;
   "strictMetadataEmit" : true
 }

 </docs-code>

-Angular libraries have this option to ensure that all Angular `.metadata.json` files are clean and it is a best practice to do the same when building your own libraries.
+Engular libraries have this option to ensure that all Engular `.metadata.json` files are clean and it is a best practice to do the same when building your own libraries.

 ### No arrow functions